-A native of Fort Worth, Texas, Rev. Kathryn Kibbie Laird attended college and graduate school in New England, and decided fall foliage and snow covered stone walls felt like home.
-Rev. Laird graduated from Mount Holyoke College in 1991 with a bachelor’s degree in Religion.
-She earned her Masters of Divinity Degree from Yale Divinity School in 1997.
-For the past 15 years, she has served as an Associate Pastor for Children, Youth, and Families in three churches: Pleasantville Presbyterian Church, First Presbyterian Church of Greenwich, and First Presbyterian Church of New Canaan.
+A native of Fort Worth, Texas, Rev. Kathryn Kibbie Laird attended college and graduate school in New England, and decided fall foliage and snow-covered stone walls felt like home.
+Rev. Laird graduated from Mount Holyoke College in 1991 with a bachelor’s degree in religion.
+She earned her Master of Divinity from Yale Divinity School in 1997.
+For the past 15 years, she has served as an associate pastor for children, youth, and families in three churches: Pleasantville Presbyterian Church, First Presbyterian Church of Greenwich, and First Presbyterian Church of New Canaan.
 Rev. Laird enjoys tennis, photography, and writing.
-She lives in New Canaan with her husband Jim, and two children Avery and Johnny.
+She lives in New Canaan with her husband, Jim, and two children, Avery and Johnny.

 203.966.0002 (ext.
 5)

-Ms. Shields is conservatory-trained with 25 years of experience as a church musician and organ recitalist, which ensures that our rich tradition of music excellence at FPCNC will continue under her wonderful guidance.
-Further, she has proven excellence in choral rehearsing and conducting techniques, virtuosic organ and piano skills, extensive experience working with children and youth choirs, knowledge of a wide range of sacred music styles and genres, and a history of building multi-faceted music programs for all ages.
+Ms. Shields is conservatory-trained with 25 years of experience as a church musician and organ recitalist, which ensures that our rich tradition of music excellence at FPCNC continues under her wonderful guidance.
+She has proven excellence in choral rehearsing and conducting techniques, virtuosic organ and piano skills, extensive experience working with children and youth choirs, knowledge of a wide range of sacred music styles and genres, and a history of building multi-faceted music programs for all ages.
 Victoria firmly believes in the ministry of sacred music and in the role of the church musician as a spiritual leader and educator.
-Having just recently joined our church family, Ms Shields comes to us from the Washington DC area, and is thrilled to be returning home to the Northeast to be nearer her family.
+Ms. Shields came to us from the Washington D.C. area, and was thrilled to return home to the Northeast to be nearer her family.

 203.966.0002 (ext.
 3)

 Ms. Tate is an inspirational music teacher of young children, as well as a talented vocal soloist with extensive credentials in church music, choral ensemble, and musical theater.
-As Director of the Cherub Choir for over 20 years, Sherry helps the youngest in our musical family discover their singing voice, explore music basics with movement, and perform simple anthems and songs for worship.
+As the director of the cherub choir for more than 20 years, Sherry helps the youngest in our musical family discover their singing voices, explore music basics with movement, and perform simple anthems and songs for worship.

-Ms. Armand began working part time at First Presbyterian Church of New Canaan in September, 1988.
-Her hours and job description changed according to her children’s school schedule; she now works full-time.
-Married to Art (for over 30 years), together they have two children: Art (a special needs young adult) and Valerie, a Nursery School teacher at the First Presbyterian Nursery School.
+Ms. Armand began working part time at First Presbyterian Church of New Canaan in September 1988.
+Her hours and job description have changed according to her children’s school schedule, and she now works full-time.
+Married to Art (for more than 30 years), together they have two children: Art (a special needs young adult) and Valerie, a nursery school teacher at First Presbyterian Nursery School.